Support my work

 I enjoy teaching as much as I enjoy making software.
 I usually give my best when dealing with the skeptical, there’s plenty of reasons why one should make friends with computers nowadays.

-I love endurance sports, the bike being essentially my second body.
+I love endurance sports, the bike being essentially my second skin.
 I don’t mind pain and suffering for a rewarding goal, and cycling is IMHO its best expression.
 It made me perseverant at accomplishing things in my life.

 A former experience in online poker made me also financially scrupulous.
 I consider myself particularly good at leveraging the best out of limited resources.